ln64-git/arcados-bot/ROLL_COMMAND.md

 1. **Daily Limit**: Each user can only roll once per day (resets at midnight)
 2. **Dice Roll**: Rolls a 20-sided die (1-20)
-3. **Natural 20**: If you roll a 20, you get unbanned from ALL voice channels you were banned from
+3. **Natural 20**: If you roll a 20, you get:
+   - Unbanned from ALL voice channels you were banned from
+   - All mutes and deafens cleared
+   - All custom nicknames reset
+4. **Banned Channel Display**: Shows which channels you're banned from

 ## Command